-- · Confirm the equipment is functioning properly. - .
-Check webbing for cuts, worn or fuzzy areas, broken or frayed fibers, excessively soft or hard spots, discoloration, or melted fibers.
-Check the stitching for pulled threads, abrasion, or breaks. - Check for the presence of dirt or foreign objects that can affect or prevent normal operation. such as grit, sand, rocks, and debris.
+- · Confirm the equipment is functioning properly. - · Verify the presence and legibility of the product labels and markings. - Check soft components for cuts, worn or frayed areas, broken fibers, soft or hard spots, discoloration, or melted fibers.
+Check the stitching for pulled threads, abrasion, or breaks. - Check hard components for excessive wear or indications of damage such as deformation, corrosion, sharp edges, cracks, or burrs.
+Minor nicks or sharp spots may be smoothed with emery cloth or similar. - Check for the presence of dirt or foreign objects that can affect or prevent normal operation such as grit, sand, rocks, and debris.